 All reports describing conduct that is inconsistent with these policies will receive a prompt and thorough response.
 Complaints about violations of these policies will be handled discreetly, with facts made available only to those who need to know to investigate and resolve the matter.

 The College prohibits retaliation against anyone for registering a complaint pursuant to these policies, assisting another in making a complaint, or participating in an investigation under the policies.
-Anyone experiencing any conduct that he or she believes to be retaliatory should immediately report it to one of the individuals listed under “Title IX Coordinators.”
+Anyone experiencing any conduct that he or she believes to be retaliatory should immediately report it to one of the individuals listed under “Title IX Members.”

 If a complaint of discrimination, harassment, or sexual harassment is found to be supported by a preponderance of the evidence, appropriate corrective action will follow, up to and including separation of the offending party from the College, consistent with College procedure.
 The College may also address other inappropriate conduct, if substantiated, even if no Title IX violation is found.